Exidia glandulosa: Similar species

-Exidia glandulosa is frequently confused with Exidia nigricans.
-The two are similar, but E. nigricans produces button-shaped fruit bodies in clusters that quickly become deformed and coalesce, forming an effused, lobed mass that can be 10 cm or more across.
-The two species are indistinguishable microscopically, but DNA research indicates they are distinct.
+Exidia truncata is very similar, but has a rough, punctate or pimply undersurface and (microscopically) slightly longer spores.
+Exidia pithya is also similar, but produces button-shaped fruit bodies that quickly coalesce, forming an effused, lobed mass that can be up to 30 cm across.

 The ascomycete Bulgaria inquinans forms similar, rubbery-gelatinous, blackish fruit bodies on oak.
 Their upper surfaces are entirely smooth, however, and they produce copious black (not white) spore prints, often leaving a black stain if wiped with the hand.